What are Subsequent Events?

 For subsequent events that provide additional information about pre-existing conditions that existed on the balance sheet date, the financial statements are adjusted to reflect this additional information.

-- Due to a new technology, there is a significant reduction in the market price of Company A’s inventory.
-It will require an adjustment to the financial statements and inventory should be valued at the lower of cost or at market.
+- Assume that, due to new technology, there is a significant reduction in the market price of Company A’s inventory.
+This will require an adjustment to the financial statements, with inventory valued at the lower of cost or market value.

 - A labor strike that could potentially threaten the company into bankruptcy should be disclosed in the financial statements.